sisinflab/warprec/warprec/recommenders/README.md

 ### 👉 How to implement Your recommender

-In this section we will guide you through the process of implementing you own recommendation model.
+In this section we will guide you through the process of implementing your own recommendation model.
 First of all, let's import the main metric interface:

 ```python
 from warprec.recommenders.base_recommender import ItemSimRecommender, Recommender